faikahmet/rest_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter Rest application.
+This project is a starting point for a Flutter Rest application from https://dummyjson.com/products.

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials,